enewe101/node-boiler/README.new.md

    You may need to modify nginx's configuration and restart it to make the well-known file servable.
 Be sure to copy the certificate and private key into the locations expected according to nginx's config.
-Also, be sure to create a diffie hellman group, if not already done by that script.
+Also, be sure to create a Diffie Hellman group, if not already done by that script.

 5. Start the production environment by doing